isensystech/KiloWebInterface/README.md

 - [ ] Create Tacktical Map View
 - [ ] Packaging for deployment on a Raspberry Pi or container
 - [ ] Hookup Ignition Button
+- [ ] Create WebSocket hookup for screensaver modal
+- [ ] Refractor Throttle (too twitchy on the lower range of travel, hard to set percicely, scaling is too agressive, introduce "inercia" limitation)

 ```